BlossomiShymae/cute-rate-limit/README.md

 A limiter uses a token bucket based algorithm that defaults to blocking strategy `sleep` when limit is exceeded.

+In an example web API context, the limit is 20 requests every 1 second.
+With a full bucket, the maximum burst is 20 requests before limiter blocks with `sleep`.

 To create a limiter with a `bucket_size` of 20 tokens and a `bucket_period` of 1000 milliseconds: